A People’s History of the World

 Pretty great

 Magnificently scoping and erudite.
 Covers so much.
-Loses its way about with its lack of focus for why it’s the people’s history like the original.
+Loses its way with its lack of focus for why it’s the people’s history like the original.
 But tells a wide ranging history nonetheless.

 Something went wrong.
 Please try again in a few minutes.